gregcope/raspberryPiNetworkMonitor/README.md

 ================================
 - `configPi.sh` reconfigures the pi enough to run the ansible playbook
 - `ansible` managed
-- installs the playbook
+- Installs the playbook
-- install the `gpg` key to check the sig of the playbook
+- Install the `gpg` key to check the sig of the playbook
 - `Patches all the things` and later on enables unattended upgrades
 - Installs some packages to get `collectd` working
 - Installs and registers Amazon SSM